Standing in Tadanasa / Mountain Pose.

 - Inhale, press your feet down, stretching your arms out and up.
 Inflating the top of your body as you breathe in.

 - Exhale, release the arms back down, keeping your body soft and your legs strong.
 Repeat this at least four times, staying with the breath.

 3. Warm up your hamstrings & activate your back

 - On the last repetition of the upper body warm up, as you reach your arms up and out, hold your arms over your head for a breath.
 Press into your feet and reach up.

 - Exhale, swan dive down into a Forward Fold, keeping your knees bent at first, easing your body slowly into the stretch.

 - Inhale, reach your heart forward, extending the spine.
 Come up onto your fingertips or bring your hands to your knees, into a Half Standing Forward Bend.

 - Exhale, drawing back down into a Forward Fold.

-- Inhale, press your feet down, coming back up, stretching your arms back and up.
-Repeat this at least two times.
+- Inhale, pressing your feet down as you come back up, stretching your arms back and up.
+Repeat this movement at least two times.